K5VPW - AllStar Analog Node 43245

 Information About the AllStar Node

 The node transceiver is an Alinco DR-235 running 5 watts.
-It drives a Btech amplifier producing 42 watts output.
+It drives a Btech amplifier.
 There are external cooling fans on both the DR-235 and the amplifier.
 The node is located in northeast San Antonio, inside Loop 410.
 The antenna is a 5.5db gain monoband vertical, up 28 feet at the base.
 It is fed with 1/2 inch hardline.
+38 watts is delivered to the antenna.
 The node computer is a Raspberry Pi with 1gb of RAM, on a 32gb SD card.
 Operating system is 4.19.65-1-ARCH Linux.
-Internet speeds are 600mb download and 35mb upload.
+Internet speeds are 600mb download and 35 mb upload.

 |Node City:||San Antonio|